 MacabacusSyncFolder to the desired sync folder path.
 This may provide customers a more convenient way to set the local sync folder path than having each user do it manually as described above.
 It should be trivial for customers to write a logon or other script that adds this environment variable to each user's computer.
 If your organization uses this approach, do not have users specify a sync folder path manually.
 This approach may be most useful for SharePoint customers where the OneDrive sync folder path detected automatically by Macabacus is incorrect or unused.

-To edit environment variables manually in Windows 10, search for "environment variables" and click the top result to open the System Properties dialog, then click the Environment Variables button.
+To edit environment variables manually in Windows 11 or 10, search for "environment variables" and click the top result to open the System Properties dialog, then click the Environment Variables button.
 This

 MacabacusSyncFolder variable should appear in the top section of the Environment Variables dialog when properly configured.